 - Reinforced structural hardscape elements

-Because these projects often involve larger investments and can significantly increase property value, the edging system should be designed to match the structural demands of the installation.
+Because these projects often involve larger investments and more complex structural conditions, the edge-restraint system should be designed to match the demands of the installation.

 Gravel Driveways and Hybrid Installations